mtb-pmbus 1.2.0.1772

 Use the mtb_pmbus_conf.h file to reflect PMBus Middleware configuration in your application.
 This file will be automatically copied into your project once the middleware is added by the Library Manager.

-Limitations and exeptions of the Zone feature
+Limitations and Exceptions of the Zone Feature (Target Mode)

 According to the PMBus specification, during a ZONE_READ transaction, the controller generates an Acknowledge (ACK) bit for the last byte read before issuing a repeated start condition.
 This behavior contradicts the I2C specification, which states that a read transaction must end with a Not Acknowledge (NACK) bit to indicate that the last byte has been read.
 The PMBus middleware is built on top of the I2C communication block, so it cannot reliably detect a restart or stop event during a read transaction if the last byte read by the controller was acknowledged with an ACK bit.